MahabubArafat/st-assignment-nodejs/README.md

 ### Notes

-- Keyword Validation, Assuming the keyword will be only Alphabetic only.
+- Keyword Validation: Assuming the keyword will be only Alphabetic only.
 It can be changed on requirements.
 - Didn't write any kind of sorting for response, or pagination
 - Used cloud database, for resource constraints
 - The mongoCloudURI is not exposed, This was only added to version control for testing the code in local environment, and the cluster was deleted before pushing the code into Github.